xiexr/SuperDecode/README.md

 We provide soft versions for Windows, macOS, and Linux.
 You can download the package based on your computer system.
 ### Windows
 You can download the win package from the latest release ([SuperDecode_win.zip](https://github.com/xiexr/SuperDecode/releases/download/win.v1.0/SuperDecode_win.zip)). .
-After you download the binary file, please unzip it to your local disk (attention: ensure that no space contained in the directory path).
+After you download the binary file, please unzip it to your local disk (attention: ensure that no space or Chinese characters contained in the directory path).
 Click the "SuperDecode.exe" in the directory to start the program.
 For convenience, you can send a shortcut of "SuperDecode.exe" to Desktop.
 ### macOS
 The macOS version can be downloaded from the the latest release ([SuperDecode_mac.tar.gz](https://github.com/xiexr/SuperDecode/releases/download/macOs.v1.0/SuperDecode_mac.tar.gz)). .
 Unzip the binary file to your local disk.
-Please check that no space contained in the directory path.
+Please check that no space or Chinese characters contained in the directory path.
 To use it, click the "SuperDecode.exe" in the directory to start the program.
 ### Linux
 We provide the Linux version (command line) for you.